ryanccalixte/housing-price-predictor/README.md

 ```powershell
 pip install pandas scikit-learn
 ```

-# Advanced Housing Price Project

-This project trains and evaluates a Random Forest regression model to predict house prices from a small tabular dataset.
-It demonstrates a preprocessing pipeline (numeric imputation + one-hot encoding), model training, and a user-friendly printed output of predictions and summary metrics.

 ## Contents
 - `advancedhousingprice.py` — main script that prepares the data, trains a pipeline (preprocessor + `RandomForestRegressor`), prints a formatted prediction table and summary metrics.